 Every Tuesday evening from July 31–September 4, we’ll be hosting a quick recap of the latest episode of NBC’s competitive crafting show, Making It, and sharing original DIYs and shopping ideas tied to each week’s theme.
-So mark your calendars and don’t forget to tune in at 10/9c—then meet us here to get inspired and get crafty.
+So mark your calendars and don’t forget to tune in at 10/9c—or stream it whenever you need a dose of inspo—then meet us here to get inspired and get crafty.

 On this week’s episode of Making It, the contestants built hometown terrariums using materials that reminded them of their roots.
 Of course this immediately got me thinking about what my own hometown terrarium would look like—I grew up in the sticks of Virginia, so I’m picturing something involving a miniature barn and a tiny “Virginia is for Lovers” sign.
 But you could also go more abstract with the concept and make your terrarium a peek into your happy place, or even a place that exists only in your imagination.